close

 A demonstration run was made on the 31st January 1956 from Manchester to Bacup and return to Bury.
 Mr TW Polding, District Passenger Manager, Manchester addressed the guests on their hopes for the new services.[6]

-They took over the Bury - Bacup trains on the 6th February 1956, with the weekday services doubled to 35-37 a day instead of the former 16 to 19.
+They took over the Bury - Bacup service on the 6th February 1956, with the weekday services doubled to 35-37 a day instead of the former 16 to 19.
 Cheap fares were introduced, and it was quoted that the new these changes gave the line its biggest transformation since it opened up the Rossendale Valley to trade and industry some 110 years previously.

 From Bacup to Bury there were 35 trains on weekdays and 48 on Saturdays.
 In the reverse direction there were 37 on weekdays and 47 on Saturdays.
 There was a 30 min frequency at normal periods, stepped up at peak periods and on Saturdays.
 Many services started and finished from Bury Knowsley St. as well as Bury Bolton St. The sets also replaced steam on nine services in each direction between Manchester Victoria and Bury Knowsley St via Newton Heath, Moston and Heywood, one service between Rochdale and Knowsley St via Heywood, one between Manchester Victoria and Bury Bolton St via Clifton Jct, two services between Manchester Victoria and Royton via Oldham and two between Manchester Victoria and Stalybridge.